ronhandels/IPECAD/readme.md

 ### newfeatures branch

-This is intended a version for developing new features (not necessarily stable)
+This is for development, experimenting and exploring new features, it is not necessarily stable.

 ### v2.1.0-beta (2023; released)